berkanioussama/gulp-website/Readme.md

     Local version 4.0.0

 # How to start
-In website directory Run commend
+In website directory Run commend to build the website

     gulp

+To watch files in development

+    gulp watch
 # Source Files stracture

     /src